lowRISC/opentitan/hw/ip/kmac/doc/registers.md

 If not set, KMAC won't propagate the SW command (CmdStart) to the rest of the blocks (AppIntf, KMAC Core, SHA3).

-### CFG_SHADOWED . err_processed
-When error occurs and one of the state machine stays at Error handling state, SW may process the error based on ERR_CODE, then let FSM back to the reset state

 ### CFG_SHADOWED . entropy_ready
 Entropy Ready status.